itsalfredakku/rxops-uikit/docs/development/COMPONENT_STANDARDS.md

 ## 🎉 **Result: Maximum Flexibility**

-With this pattern, ALL RxOps UI components become **drop-in replacements** for native HTML elements while adding our design system enhancements.
+With this pattern, ALL RxOpscomponents become **drop-in replacements** for native HTML elements while adding our design system enhancements.
 Users get:

 - ✅ **Full native HTML compatibility**
 - ✅ **All native events and attributes**